 What is a brand building

-If you want to define brand building, then there is no proper definition of brand building.
+If you want to define the brand building, then there is no proper definition of brand building.
 Many marketers thought that it is a creation of customer value and communication.
 It has those ingredients that your customers experience or feel when they interact with your brand.
-Due to different promotional campaigns and strategies, it has a positive impact on brand equity.
+Different promotional campaigns and strategies have a positive impact on brand equity.

 It will map out how your brand is memorable, unique, and trustworthy by your customer.
 It coveys your promises, objectives, and how you solve the problems of your customers.